 Natalie, the creator of Orthodox Pebbles, was honored to have been invited by the Department of Religious Education of the Greek Orthodox Church of America to speak at their WEB SEMINAR: Keeping The Summer Connection Active, on Wednesday May 20, 2020.
-Her talk focused on tips and strategies for holding an online Vacation Church School program.
+Her talk focused on tips and strategies for holding an online Vacation Church School program, as well as organizing a religious education session for young children.
 The games on this page are part of this effort.

 Social distancing has changed our lives in so many ways, and it has modified our Sunday School classes as well.
 Having switched to digital teaching almost immediately after the stay-at-home guidelines were put into place, we have gone through a steep learning curve trying to figure out how we could transfer the activities we used to do in our analog class to the digital realm.